 image courtesy of http://m.post.naver.com/my.nhn?memberNo=10005291

 추석(Chuseok) is one of the most important holidays for Korean along with 설날(Seollal).
 The word Chuseok means ‘a Fall night’ which expresses ‘A day that has the brightest moon in Fall’.
 Chuseok is derived from Chinese letters, and the Korean word for Chuseok is 한가위(Han-gahWe).
 Han-gahwe means ‘The center of the month’ because Han-gahwe is August 15th on the Lunar Calendar.
-It is similar to Thanksgiving for Koreans.
+It is Korean Thanksgiving.

 It is a national holiday which everyone take 3 days off.
 The holiday starts a day before Han-gahwe and ends a day after Han-gahwe because families have to prepare food for a ceremony in early morning on the holiday.

-At night, Koreans pray to a full moon for their happiness and health.
-In the past, women went out with their female family members or neighbors dancing a special dance for Han-gahwe.
+At night, Koreans pray to a full moon for their happiness and health and appreciate mother nature for food.
+In the past, women went out with their female family members or neighbors dancing a special dance and singing for Han-gahwe.
 It is called 강강술래(Gahng Gahng Soollae).
-Unfortunately we don’t see it often in big cities recently.

 If you have Korean friends, tell them “Happy Chuseok!”. 즐거운 추석 보내세요! 즐거운 한가위 보내세요!

 Words for Chuseok>

 즐거운 한가위 보내세요!
 Happy Han-gahwe!